Natural Wonders and Cultural Treasures

 Sable Island is the only known breeding location for the Ipswich sparrow. © Parks Canada

-If you want to discover more about Sable Island, the following websites have a vast amount of information:
+If you want to discover more about Sable Island, there are many online resources available to you.
+Some of these include:

 • Sable Island Green Horse Society